yumuzi234/e8vm/readme.md

 I disagree with this ordering.
-Good code quality fundamentally comes from relentless iterations, and iterations require good code understandings by *human* programmers.
+Good code quality fundamentally comes from relentless iterations, and iterations require good code understandings by *human* programmers (before AI's can read and write programs).
 In the long run, code comprehensibility dominates all.

 To achieve high comprehensibility: